Elton John cancels Vegas dates due to infection

 "It feels strange not to be able to perform these 'Million Dollar Piano' concerts at The Colosseum.
 I love performing this show and will be thrilled when we return to The Colosseum in October to complete the eleven concerts soon to be scheduled," he said.

-Fans with tickets for the canceled shows can exchange them or get a refund.
+Fans with tickets for the cancelled shows can exchange them or get a refund.

 John opened his Las Vegas act last September and began a second series of performances in February.
 A child piano prodigy, John, 65, rose from a part-time pub player to become one of the most successful recording artists of all time.